 2. Rust is Starting to Show

-3. Limited Warm Water
+3. Limited Heated Water

-4. You’re Hearing Strange Noises
+4. You’re Hearing Odd Noises

-Odd sounds may also mean there’s sediment accumulating on top of the tank’s base.
+Weird sounds may also mean there’s sediment accumulating on top of the tank’s base.
 Too much buildup could force your water heater to work harder and increase your utility costs as a result.

-5. Sudden Leaks
+5. Unexpected Leaks